 To present the multispectral images on the monitor, they were first converted to LMS images using the Stockman-Sharpe 2° cone fundamentals (T_cones_ss2 in the Psychophysics Toolbox).
 Then the monitor calibration data and standard methods {Brainard, 1989 #808} were used to convert the LMS images to RGB images.
 Finally, a common scaling was applied to all of the images to bring them into the display gamut of the monitor.
 The gamma corrected RGB images was presented on the monitor during the experiment.

 Reflectance and Illumination Spectra: The reflectance spectra for the objects were generated using random sampling of datasets of natural world objects as described in Singh et. al ({Singh, 2018 #124}).
 We first approximated the natural datasets using principal component analysis (PCA).
 We projected the dataset along the PCA eigenvectors with the largest 6 eigenvalues.
 For the reflectance spectrum dataset, these directions capture more than 90% of the variance.
 We then approximated the resulting distribution by a multi-normal distribution.
 Reflectance spectra for the objects in the scene were generated using random sampling from this multi-normal distribution.
 The reflectance spectra were constructed as a linear combination of PCA eigenvectors and the sampled weights.
-We imposed a physical realizability condition on the spectral samples by ensuring that the reflectance at each spectral frequency was within 0 and 1.
-Due to this condition, the variance of the generated spectral samples was lower than the variance of the multi-normal distribution.
 The amount of variation in the color of the background objects was controlled by multiplying the covariance matrix of the distribution with a scalar.
 We generated images for six logarithmically spaced values of the covariance scalar [0, 0.01, 0.03, 0.1, 0.3, 1.0].
+We imposed a physical realizability condition on the spectral samples by ensuring that the reflectance at each spectral frequency was within 0 and 1.
+Due to this condition, the variance of the generated spectral samples for some covariance scalars was lower than the variance of the multi-normal distribution.

 The power spectrum of the light sources was chosen as standard daylight D65 spectrum.
 We normalized the D65 spectrum by its mean power to get the relative spectral shape.
 This spectral shape was scaled by a fixed scalar to get the power spectrum.
 The same relative spectral shape and scale factor was applied to the power spectrum of all light sources in the visual scene.

 Experimental Procedure: At the beginning of the first experimental session (the practice session), the experimenter explained the experimental procedures and obtained consent for the experiments.
 The experimenter then tested the observers for normal visual acuity and color vision.
-The observers were then taken to the dark room where the observers were described the task and familiarized with the instruments.
+The observers were then taken to the dark room where the observers were described the task and familiarized with the display, chin rest, and response box.
 Once familiar, the observers were dark adapted (by sitting in the dark room for approximately 5 minutes).
 Once ready, the observers performed the familiarization acquisition.
 After the familiarization acquisition, the observers performed the other three acquisitions of the practice session.
 The entire practice session took nearly one hour.

 The observers who met the criteria performed 18 acquisitions over 6 other sessions.
 The order of these acquisitions was determined pseudo-randomly at the beginning of the practice session.
 In each session, the observer performed only three acquisitions.
 The observers were dark adapted at the beginning of each session.